apeskinian/p5_treasures_untold/README.md

     | :---: |
     | ![Realms](documentation/features/dashboard/product_admin/realms.png "Realms") |

-    Clicking on the green plus icon in the realm table displays the new realm prompt.
+    Clicking on the green add button in the realm table displays the new realm prompt.
 The user can enter the name of the new realm here.
 Additionally, there is a checkbox to indicate whether the realm name should include a prefix of ‘The’ in specific grammatical contexts (e.g., ‘The Enchanted Forest’ — where the realm is named Enchanted Forest, but the article ‘The’ is used in certain instances).

     The user can then save the new realm by clicking on the 'Add' button or cancel and return to the dashboard with the 'Cancel' or modal close button.